 The LOI must be on letterhead and signed by a duly authorized person.
 A fully executed MOU signed by and binding on both parties will be required within 120 days of notification of a reservation of LIHTCs or 30 days prior to the deadline for carryover allocation, whichever is sooner.

-12. Conduct an annual survey of all residents regarding need for and satisfaction with the service coordination, including coordinated services.
+12. The project Owner, or its agent, must conduct an annual survey of all residents regarding their need for and satisfaction with the service coordination and coordinated services.

 Reporting Requirements